SuperiorKe/TV-Monitor-Detection-and-De-skewing-Script/README.txt

-# README for TV/Monitor Detection and De-skewing Script

 ## Overview

 This Python script automates the process of detecting a TV or computer monitor within an image, cropping the screen content, and correcting any perspective distortion (de-skewing).
 The result is an accurately cropped image that displays only the content of the monitor or TV.